CSX Transportation: Unit trains

 CSX operated the Juice Train which consisted of Tropicana cars that carried fresh orange juice between Bradenton, Florida, and the Greenville section of Jersey City, New Jersey.
 The northbound train was originally designated on CSX as K650 during the 1990s, and Q740 in the 2000s.
 The Juice Train has previously been studied as a model of efficient rail transportation that can compete with trucks and other modes in the perishable-goods trade.
-The train was abolished in 2017 north of Tampa, Florida, and now mixed freight trains deliver the cars to their respective destinations.
+In 2017, the train was abolished from north of Tampa, Florida, and now mixed freight trains deliver the cars to their respective destinations.
 It still operates between Bradenton and Tampa however, but is designated as local O823.

 CSX operates Coke Express unit trains.
 They carry coke for steelmaking, power generation and other various uses, running between Pittsburgh and Chicago, and other places in the Rust Belt.